Shampjeff/data_607_project3/README.md

 ### SQL database access
 We have purposely hidden password and access to parts of our database.
-You may need to supply our IP address for access and/or ask for the password
+You may need to supply your IP address for access and/or ask for the password